lelegard/winkbdlayouts/README.md

 (`ñ` in that case).

 The last field of each entry in `dead_keys` is a mask of flags.
 The only defined flag is `DKF_DEAD` which is used for dead key chaining.
-As recommended by @DJm00n in issue #1, more information can be found [here](http://archives.miloush.net/michkap/archive/2011/04/16/10154700.html) and [here](http://www.kbdedit.com/manual/dead_chained.html).
+As recommended by Dimitriy Ryazantcev in [issue #1](https://github.com/lelegard/winkbdlayouts/issues/1), more information can be found [here](http://archives.miloush.net/michkap/archive/2011/04/16/10154700.html) and [here](http://www.kbdedit.com/manual/dead_chained.html).